-Cricket, England, hamish rutherford, Johny Bairstow, Jos Butler, new zealand, Samit Patel, Stuart Broad
+Cricket, England, hamish rutherford, Johny Bairstow, Jos Buttler, new zealand, Others, Samit Patel, Stuart Broad

 England’s efforts to gain form ahead of their T20 series with New Zealand this February have suffered a minor blow after falling to defeat on the last ball of the game against an NZ XI on Wednesday.